A Throwaway Line Led 'Washington Post' Reporter To Call Rural Midwest His New Home

 "They were very upset," Ingraham tells Morning Edition host Rachel Martin.
 "They were sending me pictures of the county.
 The state's representatives and U.S. senators got in on the action, the media in the state.
 It was just crazy.
 It was a frenzy,"

-A local extended an invitation to visit Red Lake, a rural county about 4,000 residents five hours north of Minneapolis.
+A local extended an invitation to visit Red Lake, a rural county of about 4,000 residents five hours north of Minneapolis.
 He liked it, seeing in Red Lake the antidote to quality of life issues he and his family faced in the city.

-So six months later, he announced he, his wife and their two small children were moving from their Maryland home to Red Lake County.
+Six months later, he announced that he and his wife, Briana, and their two small children were moving from their Maryland home to Red Lake County.
 (He is still a data reporter for the Post.)
 Their move is the subject of his book If You Lived Here You'd Be Home By Now.

 Interview Highlights